 \end{proposition} The proof is given in \Cref{proof:supermix_thm10}, and is an application of the main theorem of \Cref{sec:BlassoResults},~\Cref{thm:main_thm}.
-Note that the result is stated using the optimal proportionality constant for the regularisation $\kappa \propto \gamma / \sqrt{\K}$, as commented in~\Cref{rem:tuning_kappa_main_thm}.
+This can be adjusted with regularisation $\kappa$ independent of $s_0$, with the price of slightly degraded error bounds as discussed in~\Cref{sec:BlassoResults} after~\Cref{thm:main_thm}.
 Moreover, this result is a digest and improvement of~\textcite[][, Theorem~10]{decastro2019sparse} as made clear by the following remarks.

-\begin{remark}[Notational comparison with SuperMix] When comparing with \textcite{decastro2019sparse}, the following notational equivalences are relevant: \begin{itemize} \item The expression $1/(4\bandwidth)$, related to inverse bandwidth (or spatial resolution) in this paper, corresponds to their notation $m$. \item Our noise level, $\gamma_n = \| \Gamma_n \|$, corresponds to their notation $\rho_n$. \item Our constant $C_{\switch}(\bandwidth, \templatedensity)$ from \Cref{hyp:Hphi} corresponds to their notation $C_m(\varphi, \lambda)$. \item Their radius is denoted as $\epsilon$ and does not depend on $n$ (see \Cref{rem:effective_near_region} below). \end{itemize} \end{remark}
+\begin{remark}[Notational comparison with SuperMix] When comparing with \textcite{decastro2019sparse}, the following notational equivalences are relevant: \begin{itemize} \item The expression $1/(4\bandwidth)$, related to inverse bandwidth (or spatial resolution) in this paper, corresponds to their notation $m$. \item Our noise level, $\gamma_n \geq \| \Gamma_n \|$, corresponds to their notation $\rho_n$. \item Our constant $C_{\switch}(\bandwidth, \templatedensity)$ from \Cref{hyp:Hphi} corresponds to their notation $C_m(\varphi, \lambda)$. \item Their radius is denoted as $\epsilon$ and does not depend on $n$ (see \Cref{rem:effective_near_region} below). \end{itemize} \end{remark}